 My experience as a counsellor includes

 - Counselling for Surrey & Borders Primary Care Mental Health Trust

 - Providing a counselling service to parents and staff at a cluster of state schools in Hampshire as well as to parents of school age children in Guildford

-- Working as an affiliate counsellor for Winchester University Student Services
+- affiliate counsellor for Winchester University Student Services

-- Counselling in private practice and the voluntary sector in Surrey and London before moving down to Devon five years ago where I continue in private practice.
+- Counselling in private practice and the voluntary sector in Surrey and London before moving down to Devon eight years ago where I continue in private practice.